Irish Wolfhound Common Health Concerns

 Atrial Fibrillation

-The Irish Wolfhound breed has a high prevalence for Atrial fibrillation (AF), the most common arrhythmia in dogs.
+The Irish Wolfhound breed has a high prevalence of Atrial fibrillation (AF), the most common arrhythmia in dogs.
 Atrial fibrillation describes very rapid contractions or twitching of the heart muscle, specifically in the atria, the two upper cavities of the heart.
-The ventricles will then contract more rapidly than normal, but the rhythm may be either regular or irregular which may result in clinical signs such as fainting, exercise intolerance, and congestive heart failure.
+The ventricles will then contract more rapidly than normal, but the rhythm may be either regular or irregular, which may result in clinical signs such as fainting, exercise intolerance, and congestive heart failure.
 Most of the time, atrial fibrillation in the dog occurs secondary to heart disease.
 But, in Irish Wolfhounds, atrial fibrillation can occur as a primary heart problem.

 The above article link was published by the Irish Wolfhound Foundation (iwfoundation.org) in December 2019, in which the study’s goal was to determine if genetics contributes to AF in Irish Wolfhounds by looking at the family history of dogs with and without AF from 2000 to 2019.
 This study determined that in Irish Wolfhounds, AF has a high heritability.
 What this means is that in the Irish Wolfhound breed, a hound with AF needs to have a parent with AF as well.
-All the more important that when you are considering purchasing a puppy that you ask questions about the heart health of the parents and related hounds.
+All the more important that when you are considering purchasing a puppy, you ask questions about the heart health of the parents and related hounds.
 If one of the parents has AF, it is more than likely that the puppy will too at some point in their lives — the later the better.

 This same article goes on to report that Atrial Fibrillation has been associated with dilated cardiomyopathy (DCM) and that AF and DCM can be due to genetically distinct causes or caused by the same mutation.
-In Irish Wolfhounds AF can occur simultaneously, precede the diagnosis of DCM, or occur in isolation.
+In Irish Wolfhounds, AF can occur simultaneously, precede the diagnosis of DCM, or occur in isolation.

 Dilated cardiomyopathy (DCM)

 Dilation of the ventricles with ventricular wall thinning occurs.
 In many cases, there is dilation of all four chambers of the heart.
-The ability of the heart to serve as a pump is diminished which results in clinical signs that occur secondary to either decreased delivery of oxygenated blood to the body (lethargy, weakness, weight loss, collapse), or to congestion of blood in the lungs (coughing, increased respiratory rate and/or effort, abdominal distention) or both.
+The ability of the heart to serve as a pump is diminished, which results in clinical signs that occur secondary to either decreased delivery of oxygenated blood to the body (lethargy, weakness, weight loss, collapse), or to congestion of blood in the lungs (coughing, increased respiratory rate and/or effort, abdominal distention) or both.

-Such cardiac dilation, the decreased oxygen supply, but increased oxygen demands are secondary to elevated heart rates with developing cardiac arrhythmia’s in either the atria (atrial fibrillation— supraventricular tachycardia) or in the ventricles (ventricular premature complexes —ventricular tachycardia).
-These arrhythmia’s can cause sudden death.
+Such cardiac dilation, the decreased oxygen supply, but increased oxygen demands are secondary to elevated heart rates with developing cardiac arrhythmias in either the atria (atrial fibrillation— supraventricular tachycardia) or in the ventricles (ventricular premature complexes —ventricular tachycardia).
+These arrhythmias can cause sudden death.

-DCM symptoms include shortness of breath, coughing, excess panting, exercise intolerance, collapse, abdominal distension, lethargy, reluctance to lie down or inability to rest comfortably, loss of appetite and weight loss.
+DCM symptoms include shortness of breath, coughing, excess panting, exercise intolerance, collapse, abdominal distension, lethargy, reluctance to lie down or inability to rest comfortably, loss of appetite, and weight loss.

 DCM treatment options will depend on how far the disease has progressed.
 But, it DOES NOT HAVE to get to this point!